Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 7. Use the dialog box to select the Calc function that you want to use to manipulate the data in the Data Area.
 The example DataPilot uses the Count function to count the number of orders each Northwind sales person took in each country.

-8. Click OK to exit the DataPilot configuration dialog boxes.
+8. Choose OK to exit the DataPilot configuration dialog boxes.

 The DataPilot is displayed below the source data in the Calc spreadsheet.
-The example DataPilot makes it easy to see how many orders each employee took, broken down by country.
+The example DataPilot makes it easy to find out how many orders each employee took, broken down by country.

 DataPilot showing Northwind Orders table data by employee ID and country.